Humoud/twitter-music-bot/README.md

 2. start the app `bundle exec nrb start`.

 ## How it Works
 The main script `twitter-music-bot.rb` keeps listing to the twitter stream, it looks for tweets with the bot handle in them.
-If it founds one an event is created and the call back function in the main script is executed.
+If it founds one, an event is created and the call back function in the main script is executed.
 The callback function uses the SuckerPunch worker `ReplyToMentionJob` to do the music searching.

 The `ReplyToMentionJob` worker then uses the methods in the `Bot` model.